gabriel-duarte154/Restaurant-Page/README.md

 # Restaurant-Page
-A project of a restaurant page for The Odin project
+A project of a restaurant page for The Odin project.